 What makes our customer journey unique?
 We customized the steps in order to apply Customer Success concepts to the delivery of on premise infrastructure technology.
 Additionally, no single step in the customer journey is relegated to a specific group in our company.
 Rather, multiple organizations at Pure are held accountable for a customer’s experience at each step of the customer journey.
 The result is a state of shared accountability that transcends business unit labels.

 By taking this approach, our sales teams have the ability and the confidence to take an outcome-based approach with our customers.
 This starts with a Total Cost of Ownership exercise and then aligns technical recommendations to client business values, such as:

 - Improved customer employee productivity

 - Increased client revenue opportunities that are tied to better IT performance

 - Dramatic reductions in storage and other general IT costs

 This is very different than the price per gigabyte, painful migration, maintenance extortion storage world to which most people are accustomed.
 And while it’s surprising to some prospects at first, thousands of customers (including nearly 100 firms within the Fortune 500) have decided it’s the way they want to conduct business with their storage vendor.

-Whether you’re a prospect or a current Pure customer, please feel free to share your experience with Pure at firstname.lastname@example.org.
+Whether you’re a prospect or a current Pure client, please feel free to share your experience with Pure at firstname.lastname@example.org.
 We use this feedback to not only improve our field interaction, but also to help drive the priorities of our technology innovation.